POLICY ON CORPORATE GOVERNANCE OF PELANGI PUBLISHING GROUP BHD

 The roles of Chairman and Group Managing Director are currently held by Datuk Sum Kown Cheek.
 The Board is aware that it is not compliance with the best practices of the MCCG 2017 on the separation of the roles of the Chairman and GMD.

 However, The Board considers this combined position to be in the best interests of the Group in view of Datuk Sum’s entrepreneurship, business acumen and vast experience in the publishing industry.
 The presence of the independent directors, though not forming a majority of the Board members, is sufficient to provide the necessary checks and balances on the decision making process of the Board.
 The significant contributions of the independent directors in the decision making process is evidenced in their participation as members of the various committees of the Board.
+Vincent Wong, the Senior Independent Director was appointed to provide a sounding board for the Chairman and to serve as an intermediary for the other directors where necessary.

 Roles and Responsibilities of the Chairman/Group MD